ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

 # Transport Security Protocol Descriptions

 This section contains brief descriptions of the various security protocols currently used to protect data being sent over a network.
-The interfaces between these protocols and transports are described in {{transport-interface}}; the interfaces between these protocols and applications are described in
-{{application-interface}}.
+These protocols are grouped based on where in the protocol stack they are implemented, which influences which parts of a packet they protect: Generic application payload, application payload for specific application-layer protocols, both application payload and transport headers, or entire IP packets.

+Note that not all security protocols can be easily categorized, e.g., as some protocols can be used in different ways or in combination with other protocols.
+One major reason for this is that channel security protocols often consist of two components:

+- A handshake protocol, which is responsible for negotiating parameters, authenticating the endpoints, and establishing shared keys.
+- A record protocol, which is used to encrypt traffic using keys and parameters provided by the handshake protocol.

+For some protocols, such as tcpcrypt, these two components are tightly integrated.
+In contrast, for IPsec, these components are implemented in separate protocols: AH and ESP are record protocols, which can use keys supplied by the handshake protocol IKEv2, by other handshake protocols, or by manual configuration.
+Moreover, some protocols can be used in different ways: While the base TLS protocol as defined in {{RFC8446}} has an integrated handshake and record protocol, TLS or DTLS can also be used to negotiate keys for other protocols, as in DTLS-SRTP, or the handshake protocol can be used with a separate record layer, as in QUIC.

 ## Application Payload Security Protocols